 If you would like to contribute to this initiative, donate here or email [email protected] for a direct mailing address.

-Applications are now open and will close on Tuesday, June 15 at 5:00 PM EDT.
+Applications closed on Tuesday, June 15 at 5:00 PM EDT.
 After reviewing for completeness and eligibility, qualifying applicants will be selected for funding via a lottery process.

 WHO CAN APPLY?

 - Applicants must identify as having a disability.